janmejai2002/Rock-Paper-Scissor/README.md

     pip install -r requirements.txt

-or based on your settingS you mgiht have to doo
+or based on your settings you mgiht have to doo

     pip3 install -r requirements.txt